Tulipamwe: Benefits to artists and to the community

 In 1994 Tulipamwe was coordinated by Anna Kindersley, from England, she described the benefits of Tulipamwe.

 “The benefits emanating from such a workshop are many and varied.
 The positive effects in participants’ work may sometimes be seen months later together with the knock-on effects for the artists’ respective community or country.
 The inaugural Tulipamwe has created new and important networks between artists in SA, West Africa, Europe, and USA.
 This will open new horizons for Namibian artists such as opportunities to participate in sister workshops and to exhibit and work in other countries.”

 When the aims of Tulipamwe changed to focus on community development (2008) the value of the Tulipamwe project also increased.
 The local artists who participate in Tulipamwe have the opportunity to apply their creativity in a cultural context and to pass on skills to their community.
 This may change the perception of artists as people who are willing to share skills and knowledge as opposed to people reliant on community aid.
 The idea that art can be an income generating activity is also now encouraged.

 Location

-Tulipamwe has always been located in isolated areas and, more recently, in rural communities.
-This is one of its unique qualities.
-These areas have been called ‘marvelous’ and ‘spiritual and quiet warming’.
-Many other workshops are located in large cities right in the center of the hustle and bustle of everyday life; Tulipamwe escapes this, and so much more time can be spent concentrating on the individual.
-Uta Goebel-Gross (2008; Germany) explained in her interview how the new environment allowed her to expand as an artist.
-The absence of day-to-day chores and commitments allows artists a unique space in which to make their art.
-At the same time, this rural setting allows a whole community to develop and benefit from the workshop.
+Tulipamwe is located in rural communities.
+Uta Goebel-Gross (2008; Germany) explained in her interview how the islolated environment allowed her to expand as an artist.
+There are no chores and artists may focus on their craft.

 In 2008 it was particularly clear that Okombahe, its people and environment, featured strongly in the art works produced.
 Okombahe - the "Place of the Giraffe" appeared in the imagery of paintings and large ceramics were made out of clay from the Omaruru river and were fired in a self-built kiln.
 Found materials (seed pods, rusty tins) were in artworks and installations.
 As Seth Basson, a member of the Okombahe community stated, "I learned that you can make beautiful things from scratch, trees and waste".